HOW TO APPLY

 You must submit a separate application to the Villanova University MBA Program during the spring semester of your 1L year.
 The MBA Program requires that you take the GMAT; however, in certain cases, the GMAT may be waived if you achieve a qualifying score on the LSAT.
 It is recommended that students who are interested in the joint program take the GMAT before entering law school.
 Given the rigors of the first year, it is not advisable to spend time studying for the GMAT.

-For more information on the Reza Taleghani JD/MBA program, please click here.
+For more information please see the Reza Taleghani JD/MBA program.

 Applicants must apply and be accepted into both programs.
 The LSAT is required for JD admission and the GRE is required for MPA admission; however, the GRE will be waived and the LSAT be used to satisfy admission to the program.